antunmartinovic1/docker-magento/README.md

 ### Manual Setup

 Same result as the one-liner above.
-Just replace `magento.test` references with the hostname that you wish to use.
+Just replace `vivelacar.loc` references with the hostname that you wish to use.

 #### New Projects